TEDxAuckland/tedx-auckland-site/src/_events/dining-in-the-dark.md

 #### Event Information:

-* Enjoy a three course meal: With 3 different menu versions freshly created for this experience.
+* Enjoy a three course meal, with 3 different menu versions freshly created for this experience
-* Speakers will present in pitch black between meal courses.
+* Speakers will present in pitch black between meal courses
-* **When**\: Saturday August 31st starting at 6pm.
+* **When**\: Saturday August 31st starting 6pm till late
 * **Where**\: Rydges Hotel
 * **Price**\: $249
-* The event will be followed by an afterparty at The Glass Goose.
+* The event will be followed by an afterparty at The Glass Goose

 &nbsp;